Ascot Racecourse

+Royal stands have been in use at the sports venue since the late 18th century.
+The main grandstand has been demolished and rebuilt on many occasions.
+The first public grandstand was built in 1839 and has been redeveloped over the centuries.
+Queen Elizabeth II visited the racecourse quite frequently.
+The seating area was reconstructed in 1961 and named in her honour, but the stand was demolished and replaced from 2004.

 Ascot currently stages 26 days of racing over the course of the year, comprising 18 flat meetings between April and October, and 8 jump meetings between October and March.
-The Royal Meeting, held in June each year, remains the highlight of the British summer social calendar.
+The Royal Meeting, held in June each year, remains the highlight of the British summer social calendar attracting over 350,000 spectators for the week.
 The prestigious King George VI and Queen Elizabeth Stakes is run over the course in July.